 Tips for Successful Investing

 - A financial advisor can help you recession-proof your portfolio, while still growing your money.
-Finding the right financial advisor that fits your needs is made much easier with SmartAsset’s free tool.
-In fact, it can match you with up to three suitable financial advisors in your area in five minutes.
+Finding the right financial advisor is made much easier with SmartAsset’s free tool.
+In fact, it can match you with up to three financial advisors in your area in five minutes.
 Get started now.

-- Your investing strategy should account for the possibility of a recession, which is why your asset allocation should be more conservative as you approach retirement.
+- Your investing strategy should account for the possibility of a downturn, which is why your asset allocation should be more conservative as you approach retirement.
 By reducing your exposure to stocks, you can avoid the possibility of your retirement accounts taking a big haircut right as you need them.
 If you’re still in the market when a recession hits, consider these five things to invest in during a recession.

 Photo credit: ©iStock.com/ipopba, ©iStock.com/Bartolome Ozonas, ©iStock.com/valentinrussanov